 Gołąbki: Boiled cabbage leaves stuffed with beef, onion and rice before being baked in a tomato sauce.
 Urban myth claims Poland’s King Kazimierz fed his army gołąbki before his victory outside Malbork in a battle against the Teutonic Order.
 The unlikely victory was attributed to the hearty meal his troops had enjoyed before hand.

-Kiełbasa: Sausages, and in Poland you’ll find several varieties made primarily with pork, but sometimes using turkey, lamb, and even bison.
-A few varieties to watch for include Krakowska, a Kraków specialty which uses pepper and garlic; kabanosy, which are thin, dry sausages flavoured with carraway seed; and wiejska, a monster-looking u-shaped sausage.
+Kiełbasa: Sausages, and in Poland you’ll find several varieties made primarily with pork, but sometimes using turkey, lamb and even bison.
+Few varieties to watch for including Krakowska, a Kraków specialty which uses pepper and garlic, kabanosy which is a thin, dry sausage flavoured with carraway seed and wiejska; a monster-looking u-shaped sausage.
 Kiełbasa was also the nickname of one of Poland’s most notorious gangland figures of the 90s.

 Placki: Nothing more than potato pancakes, often paired with lashings of sour cream.
 Again, all your traditional folksy Polish restaurants will have these on the menu, if not you have every right to raise a few questions in the direction of the kitchen.

 Zapiekanki: Also known as 'Polish pizza.'
 Take a stale baguette, pour melted cheese on it and then cover it with mushrooms and ketchup from a squeezy bottle.
 Best eaten when absolutely plastered.
 Where to buy it: various fast food cabins dotted around the city centre.